 What is Banned by the Assault Weapons Bill of 2019?

-For now, we can only trust what the AWB press release calls the “key provisions.”
 The ban, in its current state, will not affect those who currently own the banned firearms/magazines.
-However, these firearms/magazines will no longer be allowed to be made, imported, nor transferred (sold/purchased/given).
+However, these firearms/magazines will no longer be allowed to be made nor imported.

 For the other items on the proposed ban, it is not yet clear whether they will be “grandfathered.”
 For example, much like the current rule-making that will ban bump-fire stocks and require their destruction or surrender, the same may be true for the stock and pistol braces banned below.